aserantes/forecast/README.md

 ## Weather App

-_A full stack app to get a current weather report and a forecast from a city database.
-Features a map, animations, dark-mode, persistend last cities, current city autodetection, etc. Originally created for a tech challenge (4 weeks time restriction).
+_A full stack app to get a current weather report and a forecast from a selectable city database.
+Features a map, countries respective flags, animations, dark-mode, locally persisted last cities queries, current city autodetection, etc. Originally created for a tech challenge (4 weeks time restriction).
 Made public to showcase my react skills as part of portfolio._

 ### > [Link to online production build](http://wee-weather-app.herokuapp.com/) <